matsui528/sis/README.md

 - After you run `$ python server.py`, you can access the system via `http://ec2-XX-XX-XXX-XXX.us-west-2.compute.amazonaws.com:5000`
 - (Advanced) If you'd like to deploy the system properly, please consider to run the Sis with the usual web server, e.g., uWSGI + nginx.

-## Todo
-- Approximate nearest neighbor search
-- Performance evaluation on a GPU instance
-- Deploy with uWSGI + nginx

 ## Citation